2018 Superior Refinery explosion

-On April 26, 2018, an explosion and subsequent fire occurred at the Husky Energy Oil Refinery in Superior, Wisconsin.
+On April 26, 2018, an explosion and subsequent fire occurred at the Superior Refining Company LLC refinery in Superior, Wisconsin, owned by Canadian refining company Husky Energy at the time of the incident.
 What began as an explosion and subsequent fire at the plant at 10:00 AM CST was dealt with accordingly close to noon.
-However, the explosion had sent debris flying across the refinery; one piece struck an above ground storage tank containing 50,000 barrels of asphalt, which then ignited and sent a thick plume of black smoke into the air.
+However, the explosion had sent debris flying across the refinery; one piece struck an above ground storage tank, which caused the release of over 15,000 barrels of asphalt.
+The asphalt spilled along the grounds of the plant, ignited, and sent a thick plume of black smoke into the air.
 Evacuations were ordered in the city of Superior, including businesses, schools, and a hospital.

 The fire was extinguished later in the evening, and the evacuation order would be lifted the following morning.
 36 refinery employees were treated for injuries resulting from the explosion.
 There were no fatalities.
-The U.S. Chemical Safety Board's investigation revealed that there were no safeguards in place to prevent explosions in the event of a shutdown.
+The explosion and fire caused around $550 million in damage to the refinery.

 Background

-The oil refinery in Superior, Wisconsin, which processes 50,000 barrels of oil a day, was acquired by Husky Energy from Calumet Specialty Products Partners in November 2017, retaining 180 Calumet employees.
+The oil refinery, the only one in the state of Wisconsin, and located in the city of Superior, which processes 50,000 barrels of oil a day, was acquired by Husky Energy from Calumet Specialty Products Partners in November 2017, retaining 180 Calumet employees.
 The company processes heavy oil from oil sands and conventional operations in western Canada.

 The refinery has a partnership with the Superior Fire Department, which provides its personnel training and resources when fighting industrial fires.
-It was eventually acquired by Canadian company Cenovus Energy in March 2021.
+It was eventually acquired by Canadian oil company Cenovus Energy in March 2021.
+The refinery is now owned by Canada-based Cenovus Energy, following its $2.9 billion acquisition of Husky Energy in March 2021.

 Early morning closure

 On the morning of the explosion, at 5:30 a.m., refinery workers were planning to shut down the Fluid Catalytic Cracking Unit (FCCU) of the refinery for routine maintenance.
 The FCCU is used to break down hydrocarbons from crude oil into smaller hydrocarbons, which can blend into products such as gasoline.
-When the FCCU is shut down, slide valves in the middle of the unit are used as a barrier between a reactor, containing flammable hydrocarbons, and a regenerator, containing air.
-If the hydrocarbons and air mix, an explosion can occur.
-On the morning of the incident, workers attempted to stop the flow of hydrocarbons to the regenerating unit, however, one of the valves was corroded, causing air to flow upward into the reactor, into equipment that contained flammable hydrocarbons.
+When the FCCU is shut down, slide valves in the middle of the unit control the flow of a solid catalyst between a reactor, containing flammable hydrocarbons, and a regenerator, containing air.
+Any mixture or contact between the hydrocarbons and air can result in an explosion.

+On the morning of the incident, refinery personnel began their shutdown of the unit by stopping the circulation of the catalyst, as well as the flow of hydrocarbons into the reactor, by shutting the slide valves in the unit.
+One of the slide valves was corroded, meaning that even when it was closed, it allowed catalyst to spill through the barrier into the regenerator, leaving a path for air and hydrocarbons to flow through the two pieces of equipment.
+Air flowed through the reactor, and eventually into other units of the refinery that contained flammable hydrocarbons.